Trump’s Approval Rating Nosedives To A Measly 36 Percent As Reports Say He’s in Panic Mode, Wants To Resign

 As President Trump shared a Rasmussen Report poll via Fox News on Sunday, some feel there is very little weight to be measured in polls.
 Many quickly point out the fact that during the 2016 election, polls continually presented Hillary Clinton as in the lead and most likely to win the election.
 While some argue that polls are meaningless and aren’t an accurate depiction of the nation’s current mindset on states of affairs, others disagree.
 Are polls expected to vary between pollsters and should a discrepancy between polls be considered the norm or is something more sinister going on?

 Whether on the right or left, public response to political and presidential polls are typically the same.
 Many accuse the poll of being slanted towards or against a candidate.
-In both the CBS job approval poll that sees President Trump at the lowest approval rating since the Inauguration and the Fox News, Rasmussen Report that depicts President Trump with a 50 percent approval rating, people have accused the polls as being tainted.
+In both the CBS job approval poll that sees President Trump at the lowest approval rating since the Inauguration and the Fox News, Rasmussen report that depicts President Trump with a 50 percent approval rating, people have accused the polls as being tainted.
 You may see tweets from those responding to the approval ratings below.

 The Politico report indicating that President Trump is thinking about resigning has spread virally across the Internet.
 The report discussed the current scandal with Russia and then quoted an anonymous advisor to the President who stated President Trump has flirted with the idea of resigning.
 Here is a quote.